-Associate's degrees are awarded to students for the successful completion of all requirements in the following curricula: Associate in Business, with electives in one of the following: Accounting, General Business, Business Management, Office Management; Associate in Business with a major in Office Systems Technology; Associate in Computer Technology with a major in Computer Technology; Associate in Public Service with a major in Human Services; Associate in Public Service with a major in Criminal Justice; Associate in Health Sciences with a major in Radiologic Technology, Nursing or Respiratory Care; Associate in Engineering Technology with a major in Electronic Engineering Technology, Engineering Graphics Technology or Mechanical Engineering Technology; Associate in Industrial Technology with a major in Automotive Technology, Building Construction Technology, General Technology, Heating, Ventilation and Air Conditioning Technology, Industrial Electronics Technology or Machine Tool Technology.
+Associate's degrees are awarded to students for the successful completion of all requirements in the following curricula: Associate in Business with a major in General Business, with electives in one of the following: Accounting, E-Commerce, General Business, Business Management, Office Management; Associate in Business with a major in Office Systems Technology, with electives in one of the following: Accounting, Legal, Medical, Spanish, Medical Coding; Associate in Computer Technology with a major in Computer Technology, with electives in Programming, E-Commerce, Network Administration; Associate in Public Service with a major in Human Services, with electives in Instructional Assistant; Associate in Public Service with a major in Criminal Justice; Associate in Health Sciences with a major in Radiologic Technology, Nursing or Respiratory Care; Associate in Engineering Technology with a major in Electronic Engineering Technology, Engineering Graphics Technology or Mechanical Engineering Technology; Associate in Industrial Technology with a major in Automotive Technology, Building Construction Technology, General Technology, Heating, Ventilation and Air Conditioning Technology, Industrial Electronics Technology or Machine Tool Technology.

-Diplomas are awarded to students for successful completion of all requirements in the following curricula: Automated Office, Machine Tool, Practical Nursing, Surgical Technology and Welding.
+Diplomas are awarded to students for successful completion of all requirements in the following curricula: Automated Office, Machine Tool, Medical Assisting, Pharmacy Technician, Practical Nursing, Surgical Technology and Welding.